chrisdohyunkim/chrisdohyunkim/README.md

 I’m a MBA grad with a concentration in data analysis, interested in a career in full stack development and data engineering.

-Coming from a business background, with a Bachelor of Science in Economics and an MBA with a concentration in Data Analytics, I have developed a strong foundation in understanding complex business problems and leveraging data for informed decision-making.
-Through my self-taught journey in full stack development and data engineering, I am gaining the technical skills to build end-to-end solutions, from designing intuitive applications to managing and analyzing large datasets.
-This combination of business insight and technical capability empowers me to contribute meaningfully to projects that require both analytical rigor and hands-on implementation.
+Through my self-taught journey in full stack development and data engineering, I am hoping to gain the technical skills to build end-to-end solutions, from designing intuitive applications to managing and analyzing large datasets.
+The combination of business insight from my previous experiences and technical capability empowers me to contribute meaningfully to projects that require both analytical rigor and hands-on implementation.

-Always up for collaborating on projects, learning new tech, and sharing ideas!
+Excited to collaborate on projects, learn new tech, and share ideas with others!

 # 🌐 Let's Connect!